MaxPopovschii/proxy_flask/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.
 Contributing

-If you'd like to contribute to this project, please follow these steps:
+If you\'d like to contribute to this project, please follow these steps:

     Fork the repository
     Create a branch for your feature (git checkout -b feature/my-feature)